 6.8 Hydrography

 In order to confirm the seabed has been returned as close to its original profile and to identify underwater hazards, namely exposed cables and any protection measures, detailed and accurate hydrographic surveys are required of the cable route(s) in the post-construction phase.
-This should be carried out in accordance with the Post Construction Hydrography Guidelines for Offshore Developers available on the MCA website.
+This should be carried out in accordance with the guidelines in Annex 4.

 6.9 Search and Rescue Requirements

 a.
-As part of the post consent requirements, developers must fulfil the requirements, of the Offshore Renewable Energy Installations: Requirements, Guidance and Operational Considerations for Search and Rescue (SAR) and Emergency Response – Annex C.
+As part of the post consent requirements, developers must address the requirements and guidance of the Offshore Renewable Energy Installations: Requirements, Guidance and Operational Considerations for Search and Rescue (SAR) and Emergency Response – Annex 5.

 b.
 Based on lessons learned from OREI developments, the MCA has provided a SAR checklist for developers to record decisions made regarding the information contained in this document.
 The content of the SAR checklist is intended to be a live document and will apply throughout the lifecycle of the development.
 It will be used by the MCA to ensure actions agreed pre-consent and pre-construction, are correctly implemented.
 The actions will not all be completed when the checklist is agreed.